 Each County is divided into different municipality.
-For Aust Agder County you will find the name of the municipality to your "right" (municipality for the whole country is 429) or read a short story given below.
+For Aust Agder County you will find the name of the municipality to your "right" (municipality for the whole country is 428) or read a short story given below.

 SEE VIDEO WHY YOU SHOULD VISIT US !

 Southern Norway extends from Flekkefjord in the west to Risør in the east, and from Lindesnes in the south to Hardanger in the north.
 The Skerries is Destination Sørlandet´s trademark.
 Sørlandet is the region with the highest number of hours of sunshine in Norway, and since time immemorial the inhabitants have been involved with the sea, the islands protecting the mainland (the skerries) and everything smelling of seaweed.